neda-ale/Coursera_Capstone/README.md

 When I tested the Elbow method, I set the optimum k value to 6.

 I ended the study by visualizing the data and clustering information on the Canberra map.
 Also I visualize pie charts that show the important criteria to consider for opening a restaurant in each cluster.

+As we can see in the above pie charts, clusters 0 and 1 have highest income and population while the highest number of restaurants are in cluster 4 and 2 while 2 has low population and 4 has low income. so our decision will be either cluster or 1.
+As cluster 0 has more restaurants compared with cluster 1, cluster 1 is a good choice to open a restaurant.

 In future studies, the theme of restaurant or other details can be carried out for more study.

 ## Conclusion